EVerest/everest-core/modules/EVSE/OCPP201/docs/index.rst

 Module configuration
 ====================

-Like for every EVerest module, the configuration parameters are defined as part of the module `manifest <../manifest.yaml>`_.
+Like for every EVerest module, the configuration parameters are defined as part of the module ``manifest.yaml``.
 OCPP2 defines a device model structure and a lot of standardized variables that are used within the functional requirements of the protocol.
 Please see
 Part 1 - Architecture & Topology of the OCPP2.0.1 or OCPP2.1 specification for further information about the device model and how it is composed.